πŸ’» Developer Tools

 Where do I paste the generated Open Graph tags?

-Is my title, description or URL sent to a server?
+Is my title, description, URL, or image fetched by a server?